Central New England Railroad

 The Central New England Railroad is a railroad in and near Hartford, Connecticut.
 It began operations in 1995 on former Conrail trackage.

-Central New England Railroad operates two different lines in Connecticut: the Armory Branch and the Griffins Secondary.
-As these lines are not directly connected to each other, CNZR exercises trackage rights over the Connecticut Southern Railroad and a small portion of Amtrak's New Haven–Springfield Line to move equipment between them.
-Both of the company's lines are owned by the state of Connecticut and operated under a lease.
+Central New England Railroad operates the Griffins Secondary between Hartford and Bloomfield.
+The railroad also operated the Armory Branch between East Windsor Hill and the Massachusetts state line until the end of 2025.
+Both lines are owned by the State of Connecticut and are or were operated under lease agreements.

 Lines Operated

 Armory Branch

 The 13.5-mile (21.7 km) Armory Branch currently extends from East Windsor Hill to the Massachusetts state line in Enfield.
 This line was originally constructed by the Connecticut Central Railroad between 1874 and 1876, connecting Hartford and Springfield, Massachusetts.
 In 1895, the Armory Branch came under the control of the New York, New Haven and Hartford Railroad, which at its peak controlled nearly all freight rail traffic in Connecticut.
 Following the New Haven's bankruptcy in 1961, Penn Central took over operations in 1969, followed by Conrail in 1976, which sold the line beyond Hazardville to Guilford Transportation in 1982.
 Guilford discontinued service in 1993 and abandoned its portion of line, and the trackage north of the Connecticut state line was torn up.
 Meanwhile, Conrail continued operations on its portion of the line, though it abandoned the tracks between South Windsor and East Windsor in 1986.

 After these abandonments, the State of Connecticut took control of the portion of the line within the state (both the trackage formerly operated by Conrail and by Guilford) and leased operation to the Connecticut Southern Railroad from Hartford to East Windsor, and to the Central New England Railroad from East Windsor to the end of track in Enfield.
 The trackage previously abandoned was put back into service from South Windsor to Scantic, while the rest of the line to the state line in Enfield remains out of service as of 2021.
 CNZR has begun reconstructing the line to Enfield in hopes of resuming freight service to customers in Enfield in the next few years.

-Primary commodities carried on the Armory Branch are fertilizer and bricks.
-The railroad interchanges with Connecticut Southern in East Windsor.
+Primary commodities carried on the Armory Branch were fertilizer and bricks.
+The railroad interchanged with Connecticut Southern in East Windsor.

+The Central New England Railroad concluded operations of the Armory Branch on December 31, 2025, with Connecticut Southern Railroad assuming operations the following day.